kwakwaversal/mojolicious-plugin-restify/README.md

   sub read {
     my $c = shift;

-    # account was placed in the stash in the under method
+    # account was placed in the stash in the resource_lookup action
     $c->render(json => $c->stash('account'));
   }